NaimiNafis/qr_scanner_app/appcore.md

 ## 🤝 Contributing

 ### Development Guidelines
-1. Follow existing code style and patterns
-2. Add proper documentation for new features
-3. Include tests for new functionality
-4. Update this README for significant changes

-### Pull Request Process
 1. Fork the repository
-2. Create a feature branch
-3. Make your changes
+2. Follow existing code style and patterns
+3. Add proper documentation for new features
-4. Add tests if applicable
+4. Include tests for new functionality
 5. Submit a pull request with detailed description

 ## 📄 License